eirenicon/bspwm-manjaro-setup/config/wal/readme.md

-This area contains relevant materials for wal/pywal
+This area contains relevant materials for wal/pywal.
+"Unzip" the compressed folders for use in this directory folder.